morlowsk/TaskWorld_Battleship/README.md

 - ship.js just defines a simple class Ship, the way I designed this game the Ship class doesn't have any methods on it and it's all done via Board.

+- The last test in board_tests.js is called 'game simulation' and that actually does a golden flow of starting and finishing a game by testing the logic of Board.

 Also, the tests should be self documenting via the descriptions.

 Enjoy